 People like the large campsites at Manresa.
 They have enough space that you don't have to worry about bumping elbows with your neighbors.
 The campsites are big enough for you and a bunch of your pals.
 Even for a group of 6 to 8 people, one site is enough.

 None of the campsites at Manresa offer unobstructed ocean views, but the beach is only a five-minute walk away.
 And what a walk!
-It's not getting to the beach that's difficult; it's trekking back up all the stairs you just went down.
+It's not getting to the beach that's difficult; it's trekking back up all the stairs you just went down when you're done.

 What Facilities Are There at Manresa State Beach?

-If you're used to running back to your car to get stuff, it won't be easy here.
-It's also especially important to lock your doors and take your valuables with you because parking is so far away from your site.
+If you're used to running back to your car to get stuff, it won't be easy at Manresa.
+Because you will be too far from your vehicle to see it, it's also especially important to lock your doors and take your valuables with you.

 What You Need to Know Before You Go to Manresa State Beach